 The Berkey, despite its cult like following in health circles, has some major issues.
 For starters, it’s slow.
 For those of you who have never used one, the Berkey is a basic gravity filter.
 You add water to the top chamber and the water is then pushed through two heavy duty charcoal filters to the bottom chamber.
 The drip process can take some time, so if you’re in a rush, it could be awhile before your water is ready.
 The lack of speed forced a reluctant glass of tap more often than I would have liked.

 Because of the fact that it’s slow, the Berkey also made me hesitant to use filtered water for cooking (I wanted to reserve my fresh water supply for drinking).
 But this water rationing kind of defeats the purpose of the filter in the first place.
 If you believe, or really just know, that there is some bad stuff in the tap water, why cook with it?
 I’d wake up, and make my buckwheat with a little hesitancy, knowing that the water seeping into the groats was full of chlorine.
 Same for the water I give to my dog, Ned.
-I love that damn dog and want him to get good water as well, but with the slow filter speed of the Berkey, I would sometimes give Ned subpar water every so often as well.
+I love that damn dog and want him to get good water as well, but with the slow filter speed of the Berkey, I would sometimes give Ned subpar water when laziness or a rushed schedule took over.

 Last, and this is a big one, Berkey filters are prone to leaking.
 My sister’s leaked all the time.
 Mine developed a leak after a few years of use.
 Leaks can spring from the actual faucet that attaches to the bottom chamber, or from upper chamber to lower as the metal floor of the top chamber gets dented, prohibiting a tight seal from the upper to the lower.
 This is what happened to my Berkey, and a leak like this is quite an issue since it prevents the charcoal filters from grabbing all the water that gets to the lower chamber, hence nullifying the filter altogether as water bypasses its intended route.

-My solution was a cheaper water filter that surprisingly beats the Berkey hands down on filtration ability.
+My solution was a cheaper water filter that surprisingly beats the Berkey hands down on filtration ability, the Aquasana AQ-4000.